Geometric properties of slowly rotating black holes embedded in matter environments: Separability and epicyclic frequencies

+In Table~\ref{tab:Resonance_radii} we list the radial locations of resonances and their dependence on the density profile, fluid velocity, and spin $\chi$.
+Vacuum results are included for each spin to enable direct comparison with the fluid case.
+Deviations from the vacuum case are negligible at low spin ($\chi=0.01$), but become noticeable as $\chi$ increases.
+Among the profiles, $(2,1)$ shows the largest deviations, while $(4,2)$ remains closest to vacuum values, indicating that configurations with matter located closer to the BH and larger $\mathcal{C}$ produce stronger modifications than those with more extended distributions.
+The ordering of resonance positions is preserved in all cases.

+The differences between static and ZAMO fluid configurations are negligible at low spin ($\chi = 0.01$), where both yield nearly identical resonance radii and closely match the vacuum case.
+Thus the choice of fluid velocity has little impact for slowly spinning systems.
+In prograde configurations, ZAMO radii are generally slightly larger than the corresponding static ones, while in the retrograde case the same trend is present, i.e., static radii are larger than the ZAMO ones, though slightly less pronounced.
+At higher spin ($\chi = 0.3$), these differences become more evident across all resonance ratios.
+This behavior is consistent with the increasing importance of frame dragging: the ZAMO fluid, which locally corotates with the spacetime, departs more significantly from the static case as rotation strengthens.
+Consequently, the discrepancy between the two descriptions grows with $\chi$, leading to measurable shifts in resonance positions.

-The magnitude of the resonance shift depends on the rotational properties of the surrounding fluid.
-Comparing the position of a particular coloured disk with the intersection of the corresponding curve with the resonance lines, it is clearly visible that the environmental impact on the resonance position increases with the increasing spin, irrespective of the rotational model.
-A consistent splitting between prograde and retrograde resonance radii is observed once slow rotation is included.
+Comparing the position of a particular coloured disk in Fig. \ref{fig:resonances} as well as comparing from Table~\ref{tab:Resonance_radii} clearly exhibits that the environmental impact on the resonance position increases with the increasing spin, irrespective of the rotational model.
+A consistent splitting between prograde and retrograde resonance radii is observed.
 This difference originates from frame dragging, which enters the equations of motion with opposite signs depending on the orbital orientation.
 The surrounding environment modulates the magnitude of this prograde-retrograde separation but does not introduce qualitative differences between the two branches.
-For prograde, the static result induces more change compared to the ZAMO configuration.
-While for the retrograde orbits, the impact is larger for the ZAMO configuration.
-These results are particularly relevant for EMRIs, as environment-induced shifts in the resonance radii can alter the timing of transient resonances and may lead to observable phase corrections in long-duration gravitational-wave signals.
+Second, the shifts are strongest for $(2,1)$ cases (solid curves), across the spin values (different colors), due to the large compactness and halo being distributed closer to the BH.

+These results imply that environmental shifts of resonance radii generically modify the timing of transient resonances in EMRIs, potentially contributing to cumulative waveform phase corrections.
 If detectable, these effects may allow simultaneous constraints on black hole parameters and on the distribution and dynamics of the surrounding matter.
 Together, these features demonstrate that environmental effects can introduce qualitatively new structure in epicyclic dynamics while preserving the overall resonance hierarchy.